 Since you’re using social media as a vehicle to raise your public profile for coaches, all your social media accounts need to be public.
-Doing so makes it easy for coaches to find you and avoids any concern of what you might be hiding with a private account.
-But, as long as you’re following the common sense rules above, having a public profile shouldn’t be any cause for alarm.
+Doing so makes it easy for coaches to find you and avoids any concern about what you might be hiding with a private account.
+But, as long as you’re following the common-sense rules above, having a public profile shouldn’t be any cause for alarm.

 Further, as mentioned in rule no. 4, remember that, if you share it with anyone else, there’s no such thing as a private account.
 Once one of your posts is sent, it’s public and out of your control, even if it’s an audience of your 10 closest friends.
 Anyone can copy one of your posts and, if it’s not something you’d want a coach, school administrator, or your parents to see, you shouldn’t post it anywhere, any time, in any account, public or private.

 Also, don’t forget to use your real name, and be consistent across platforms, so coaches can find you easier.
 And, keep your DMs open so you don’t miss any messages from interested coaches.

 Find The Programs Your Interested In And Follow and Like Them

 The easiest way to keep current on the athletic programs you’re interested in is to follow their social media accounts.
 Take note of what those programs post and, when you’re in contact with a coach via text, direct message, or email, use those details to initiate a conversation and demonstrate your interest, knowledge, and enthusiasm for that program.
 Showing you’ve done your homework may even earn you a like or a follow from a coach.

 In addition to the program, follow the coaches themselves, as well as the strength and conditioning coaches, the trainers, and even some team members.
 The information they post can offer valuable insights to that program, and helpful inroads to conversations with the coach.

 Contact Coaches Faster With Direct Messages